 - Improving slag mineralogy and treatment for reuse

-- Controlling the levels of non-metallic inclusions
+- Controlling the levels of non-metallic inclusions in steel

 - Reducing energy consumption